Resources

 Guest Policies

-6) Consider details when it comes to military clauses and cohabitating.
+6. Consider details when it comes to military clauses and cohabitating.

 Military life can be a whirlwind, particularly in the romance department.
-If you are ready for your first rental, but not yet ready for marriage, there are a few considerations to keep in mind.
+If you are ready for your first rental but not yet ready for marriage, there are a few considerations to keep in mind.

 Related: Cohabiting Can Ruin Your Military Relationship

-7) Moving day is here!
+7. Moving day is here!
 Don't forget to complete a move-in report.

 • Exterior and landscaping.
 Note the condition of grass, shrubbery, and trees.
 Is the property overgrown or in need of an initial mow?
 If so, document and report it.

-Welcome to this new exciting chapter of your life!
-Whether you are a first-time or multi-time tenant or a new landlord, MilitaryByOwner has your back.
-Our real estate experts provide thorough and sound information and guidance each step of the way to help with all of your housing questions and needs.
+Whether you’re a first-time, multi-time, or new tenant or landlord, MilitaryByOwner has your back.
+Our real estate experts provide thorough and sound information and guidance every step of the way to help with all of your housing questions and needs.

 By Kristi Adams